What's the best laptop?

 As usual, storage depends on what you want to use a laptop for.
 As a general rule of thumb get as much as possible without wasting money on the upgrade (manufactures can charge a premium on this area).

 Memory (RAM) is where programs and files are stored only while you're using them, and more is always better.
-Consider 4GB an absolute minimum, with 8- to 16GB the ideal figure if you can afford the upgrade.
+Consider 4GB an absolute minimum, unless it's a Chromebook, with 8- to 16GB the ideal figure if you can afford the upgrade.
 You can't have too much.

 Best laptops 2016: Which laptop processor is best?